-Churches open for prayer at the following times: Our Lady’s, Barton is open Sunday, 8am to 7pm.
-Monday to Saturday 9am to 7pm.
-All Masses as listed at Barton, Woodlane and Haunton are respectful of all Covid-19 restrictions.
-Adoration of the Blessed Sacrament shall take place at Woodlane, Mon.19th: 10:45am-11:45am, Thurs.
-22nd April: 6:45pm to 7:45pm and before Tuesday and Wednesday Masses and 6pm to 7pm Friday at Barton.
-SS.
-Michael and James, Haunton shall be open for two hours on Fridays, 10:30am to 12:30noon (Mass at 11am,, confessions 10:45am) and Sundays, 8:30am to 10:30am (Mass at 9am).
+Churches open for prayer, times: Our Lady’s, Barton is open Sunday, 8am to 7pm.
+Monday to Saturday: 9am to 7pm.
+Chapels at Barton, Woodlane and Haunton are Covid-19 compliant.
+Adoration of the Blessed Sacrament shall take place at Woodlane, Monday 3rd May: 10:45am -11:45am, Thurs.
+6th May: 6:45pm to 7:45pm and at Barton before Tuesday and Wednesday Masses SS.
+Michael and James, Haunton shall be open for an hour on Wednesday 5th May: 10am to 11am and for two hours thirty minutes on Fridays, 10:30am to 1pm (Mass at 11am, confessions: 10:45am, Holy Hour: 12noon-1pm) and Sundays, 8:30am to 10:30am (Mass at 9am).

 The Church porch at Barton is a collection point for food items to be donated to the YMCA food bank in Burton and the LIFE charity (see above), your generosity to date is greatly appreciated.
 Many thanks to those who have already transported food bags to the YMCA, James Street, Burton.
 The YMCA are delighted with the kindness of the Churches Together in Barton, fr Eamonn

 Many thanks for your parish giving and Easter Gifts.
 I am very grateful for all your parish contributions by cheques, Gift Aid envelopes, cash, direct debits and standing orders.
 Our 2020 annual return is done and signed off, report in Church porches.
 Thank you for your kindness to the parishes and to several charities and those near dear and far in these demanding times.
 Fr Eamonn